 These questions have so far been addressed in a limited way.
-While prior work was focused on exploring the convergence capabilities of decentralized ML as in [2], where the theoretical bounds of distributed Stochastic Gradient Descent algorithm are compared against its centralized alternative, the effect of such implementations on the underlying network's resources is still missing.
+While prior work was focused on exploring the convergence capabilities of decentralized ML as in [3], where the theoretical bounds of distributed Stochastic Gradient Descent algorithm are compared against its centralized alternative, the effect of such implementations on the underlying network's resources is still missing.
 This also holds for emerging works that have introduced edge-based learning as an alternative to CL.
-In [3] the convergence rate of EL is studied and a control algorithm is designed to optimize the ML algorithm's performance, approximating that of its centralized counterpart.
-In [4] an edge-based algorithm is discussed to mitigate the performance loss of distributed ML, while in [5] an edgebased scheme is developed to reduce communication cost and increase convergence speed.
-On the other hand, research on FL-based schemes has provided some insights on the parameters that affect performance as well as the involved tradeoffs, such as ML accuracy in relation to the communication costs [6], the effect of reliability [7] and accuracy (jointly) with fairness [8].
+In [4] the convergence rate of EL is studied and a control algorithm is designed to optimize the ML algorithm's performance, approximating that of its centralized counterpart.
+In [5] an edge-based algorithm is discussed to mitigate the performance loss of distributed ML, while in [6] an edgebased scheme is developed to reduce communication cost and increase convergence speed.
+On the other hand, research on FL-based schemes has provided some insights on the parameters that affect performance as well as the involved tradeoffs, such as ML accuracy in relation to the communication costs [7], the effect of reliability [8] and accuracy (jointly) with fairness [9].
 Nevertheless, an across the network parameter analysis when implementing the various ML schemes has not been performed yet.

 In order to bridge this gap, we propose a system model that incorporates the cloud elements, the core network's infrastructure, the edge network's devices and the UEs, along with their throughput, computational capacity and energy consumption characteristics.
 The latter are taken from measurements in practical systems, to ensure realism.
 Moreover, the model accounts for the effect of client mobility, which is captured by mobility traces.
 Using our proposed model we study the performance of three basic ML schemes; namely CL, FL and EL.
-Especially for EL, given that the location of edge computing infrastructure still remains an open issue [9], we assume two key variants addressing different degrees of load distribution/aggregation; AEL, where the edge nodes are attached to a network cell and REL, where each edge node serves multiple cells.
-Using a FL-simulation framework we compare the resulted classification accuracy and convergence speed of the schemes, along with their respective resource consumption in terms of system bandwidth and energy.
-On top of that, we estimate how these consumption costs are divided into the system's stakeholders, revealing the benefits of each scheme and exploring the trade-offs that emerge.
+Addressing different degrees of load distribution/aggregation we further differentiate EL into two variants; AEL, where the edge nodes are attached to a network cell and REL, where each edge node serves multiple cells.
+Using a FLsimulation framework we compare the resulted classification accuracy and convergence speed of the schemes, along with their respective resource consumption in terms of system bandwidth and energy.
+On top of that, we estimate how this consumption's costs are divided into the system's stakeholders, revealing the benefits of each scheme and exploring the tradeoffs that emerge.
 This work extends our previous research [10] on the CL-FL debate, introducing EL as an alternative ML scheme, revisiting the network and energy model to support edge nodes and extending the per-stakeholder cost analysis.

 In our results, REL is proven as a more efficient CLalternative than AEL, in terms of achieved accuracy vs. traffic.
 FL shows a potential for reduced communication overhead, at a cost of slower convergence and increased energy consumption, mainly caused by the mobile devices' processing.
 Lastly, EL exhibits the highest energy efficiency system-wise, reducing energy costs up to 4 times both for the end-user and the cloud.
 The remainder of the paper is structured as follows.
 In Section II we analyze our system model.
 In Section III, our simulation results are provided.
-Lastly, we conclude in Section IV, also pointing to future explorations.
+Lastly, we conclude in Section IV pointing also to future explorations.